-Where affordable housing14 is proposed, it should be delivered as follows:
+Where it is commercially viable to do so, Affordable Housing should be delivered as follows:

-- 50 per cent social/affordable rented housing. - 50 per cent affordable home ownership comprised of the followina: - o 25 per cent First Homes (at 50 per cent discount). - 15 per cent Shared Ownership (at 10 per cent equity); and 10 per cent Rent to Buy.
+- 50 per cent social/affordable rented housing. - 50 per cent affordable home ownership comprised of the following: - o 25 per cent First Homes (at 50 per cent discount). - 15 per cent Shared Ownership (at 10 per cent equity); and 10 per cent Rent to Buy.